iisshaun/iisshaun-port/content/pages/index.md

           Stationeers was the first project I got my hands dirty with inside of Unity.
-I designed all of the UI, Marketing, Store page and helped with trailers and anything else 2D related.
+I designed all of the UI, Marketing, Store page assets and helped with trailers and anything else 2D related.
         actions:
           - type: Button
             label: Read More